wkrzywiec/wkrzywiec.github.io/content/posts/054_vector-db/index.md

 Simple as that.
 From the script you may tell that I'm using the OpenAI API and I've picked the `text-embedding-3-small` embedding model.
 You can choose from different models, which varies by generation, performance and price.
 In the moment of writing this article there are also `text-embedding-ada-002` and `text-embedding-3-large`.
 A current list of supported models could be found on [the official OpenAI Models website](https://platform.openai.com/docs/models).

-Going back to the script, if you look closer you may see and ask why I have chunked the data.
-Why each recipe was splitted into pieces which resulted in more batch requests.
+Going back to the script, if you look closer you may see that each recipe data was splitted into smaller chunks (name, description, ingredients, instructions and tags) to make each vector smaller.

-#### 🪚 Chunking your data

-`TODOTODOTODOTODOTODOTODOTODOTODO`

-### 🚀Start batch job
+#### 🚀Start batch job

 An input file is prepared so we have nothing left but to write a script to first upload it and then start the batch job: